sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 1. Providing background information about artworks
 2. Supporting online discussions about artworks

-However, one-word sentences about future supported tasks are ultimately vague and uninteresting.
+However, one-word sentences are ultimately vague and uninteresting.
 We needed to convince potential stakeholders and participants that the problem we’re addressing is compelling and the design is thus a worthwhile pursuit.

 In that end, we found scenarios and storyboards to be effective tools that would serve as more compelling communication devices.